tslenter/RS2WEB/docs/source/index.rst

-Welcome to RSv2 documentation!
+Welcome to RSL documentation!
 ===================================

-Remote Syslog version 2 is a syslog viewer built on Laravel.
+Remote Syslog Laravel is a Remote Syslog Development kit.
-The webinterface is created by Ronald Gerits and Tom Slenter.
 More information can be found on https://www.remotesyslog.com/

 This is a part of the masterscript: https://www.github.com/tslenter/RS